Preimplantational genetic diagnosis PGD

 Achieve your dream of becoming a mother and father

-Detection of monogenic diseases (PGD)
+Detection of monogenic diseases (PGD or PGT-M)

 It should be noted that this technique cannot be used for any type of disease.
 The law of assisted reproduction in our country is very restrictive and only allows the selection of embryos whose pathology meets the following characteristics: